duedme/uno-game-sui/README.md

 ## What is this module?

-This module contains the basic functionalities of UNO.
+This module is written in the Move language using the Sui libraries.
+It contains the basic functionalities of UNO.
 It includes numbered colored cards so that everyone can collect and play them.
 Special cards such as +2, +4, reverse, etc. have not been implemented in the current version of the game.
 Please wait for them soon.

+### Why Sui Move?

+Sui Move is excellent for creating an environment where there are objects capable of being sent as function arguments, returned in the same medium, and stored inside other objects.
+They can also be used through different contracts.
+This is unique to the Move language; it is something that does not exist in other popular languages.

+Thanks to this we can manage to create a game object, a deck object and a card object capable of being used in all places without the danger of losing them by accident or putting a game session at risk.

+When someone creates a new game session we are also creating a structure called *Game* that stores the information of an administrator, players, rounds, etc. Each player gets a deck that containing information on each player's card and whether or not his cards are special.
+All those characteristics are mutable for the good of the game and can be sent between players on the Sui Blockchain.

+That wouldn't be possible if it weren't for Sui Move's ease in writing concrete, object-oriented contracts.
+Due to the amount of transactions between players and the high number of active games that could be; the structure of the Sui Blockchain is the best for this implementation.

 ## Getting Started